 Incumbent Contract Holder Customer Numbers will remain the same in SEWP VI.

 Category A Contract Holders will receive their Customer Numbers first.
 Followed by Categories B and C. Issuance of customer numbers will be prioritized as orders are issued.

+Fee payment is through pay.gov as described in the section A.1.26 CONTRACTOR COLLECTION OF AGENCY ADMINISTRATIVE HANDLING FEE

 Section 16 Strategic/BPA Storefronts

 Strategic Storefronts and BPA Storefronts may be established by agencies to define offerings aligned with their strategic requirements.
 This topic requires separate documentation and will be addressed on in future webinars and during the November in person meeting.

+Storefronts will exist for all 3 Categories based on Agency requirements.

+For Category B and C (as with in-scope services in Category A), a storefront may contain agency defined labor categories, labor based services and other service line items within the agency storefront parameters.

 Section 17 Database of Record, CLINs and Technology Refreshment